Ask DITO

 7. The right to damages.
 This right allows you to be indemnified for any damages that you may have sustained due to any violation of the DPA.

-8. The right to complain with the National Privacy Commission (“NPC”).
+8. The right to complain with the National Privacy Commission.
 In case you feel that any of your privacy rights have been violated, you have the right to file a complaint with the NPC.
-However, we encourage you to come to us first so we can resolve your complaint.
+However, we encourage you to come to us first so we can duly and swiftly resolve your complaint.

-While you do have the right to withdraw the consent you have given (which can be done by reaching out to our Data Protection Officer), please note that this withdrawal will not stop us from processing your personal data so long as there are other legal bases to do so.
+While you do have the right to withdraw the consent you have given, please note that this withdrawal will not stop us from processing your personal data so long as there are other legal bases to do so.
 In other words, if you withdraw your consent, we can only stop the processing activities that rely on your consent.
 If, however, we cannot give you a legal basis to justify the continued processing of your personal data, we will either stop the processing and delete your personal data or anonymize it.

-In any case, to exercise any of these rights, please get in touch with our Data Protection Officer through the contact details we have indicated below.
+In any case, to exercise any of these rights, please get in touch with our Data Protection Officer through the contact details we have indicated in Part XII below.
 In certain instances, we may ask for supporting documents or proof before we can move forward with your request.
+If the request is submitted by a person other than you, without providing evidence that the request is legitimately made on your behalf, the request will be rejected.
+Please note that any identification information provided to us will only be processed in accordance with, and to the extent permitted by applicable laws.
 In some cases, we may deny your request and, if allowed by law, we will notify you of the reason for denial.
 We may also charge you a reasonable fee to help us process your request.

 XII.
 How can you contact us about your personal data?